In this Article

 - Referred to a specialist to help manage symptoms of Blount’s disease or Rickets.

-2. Surgical Options For Treatment Include:
+2. Surgical Treatment Options

 Surgery is done on the growth plate of the healthy shinbone to allow the abnormal side of the shinbone time to catch up, thus helping to correct the problem and straighten the child’s legs in accordance with their natural growth.

 In this case, surgery is done on the shinbone via a cut just below the knee, and the shinbone is then reshaped to help correct its alignment.
 The bone is normally held in place by screws or some sort of plate during the recovery process.

-What If Bowed Legs Are Left Untreated?
+What If the Bowed Legs Are Left Untreated?

-- Stress on knees and hips
+- Stress on the knees and hips

 - Bone and joint problems